stabastian/docker-navcoind/README.md

 ---

-And that's all folks, happy Stakeing!.
+And that's all folks!.

+My Navcoin address for tips :) -> NakpgdX9a7iQkpKLnrVxLzGCDgioWriuMy